Office: MCA 211

 PhD 2001 University of Toronto, Spanish and Portuguese

 MA 1996 University of Toronto, Spanish and Portuguese

 BA (Honours) 1995 University of Toronto, Universidad de Granada, Spain (1993-1994)

-CRISTINA SANTOS is an Associate Professor at Brock University where she teaches in Hispanic and Latin American Studies program.
-She is also participating faculty in Women’s and Gender Studies and the interdisciplinary program in the PhD in Interdisciplinary Humanities.
-Her current research and scholarship reflect an interest in investigating the monstrous depictions of women as aberrations of feminine nature vis-à-vis the socio-culturally proscribed norm.
-Part of this research encompasses an investigation of a transnational practice of mothering in Latina diasporic communities in Canada and the United States.
+CRISTINA SANTOS is an Associate Professor in Hispanic and Latin American Studies and participating faculty in Women’s and Gender Studies and the PhD program in Interdisciplinary Humanities.
+Her research and scholarship reflect an interest in investigating the monstrous depictions of women as aberrations of feminine nature vis-à-vis the socio-culturally proscribed norm.
 She also investigates the construct of political and social deviance and trauma in life narratives as the construction of a personal and communal sense of identity that challenges official history and patriarchy.
 Dr. Santos is currently working on (Re)appearing the Desaparecidos: Testimonial Mural Art and Intergenerational Trauma of the Argentinean Dictatorship (1976-1983) with Dr. Adriana Spahr, a project funded by a SSHRC Insight Grant.

 Unbecoming Female Monsters: Witches, Vampires and Virgins.
 Lanham, KY: Lexington Press.
 2016.